• Skip to primary navigation

 2. Add a teaspoon of lemon zest and a teaspoon of fresh thyme.

-3. Swap the lemon for lime, add a generous pinch of cayenne and drizzle the top with chili oil.
+3. Swap the lemon for lime, add a generous pinch of cayenne, and drizzle the top with chili oil.

-4. Add 5 whole roasted garlic cloves.
+4. Add five whole roasted garlic cloves.

 5. Switch up the beans.
 Try chickpeas, black beans, or edamame beans.